ASEM000/pytreeclass/README.md

 <details><summary>[Advanced] Register custom user-defined classes to work with visualization and indexing tools. </summary>

-Similar to [`jax.tree_util.register_pytree_node`](https://jax.readthedocs.io/en/latest/pytrees.html#extending-pytrees), `PyTreeClass` register common data structures and `treeclass` wrapped classes to figure out how to define the names, types, index, and metadatas of certain leaf along its path.
+Similar to [`jax.tree_util.register_pytree_node`](https://jax.readthedocs.io/en/latest/pytrees.html#extending-pytrees), `PyTreeClass` register common data structures and `treeclass` wrapped classes to figure out how to define the names, types, and index of certain leaf along its path.

 Here is an example of registering